DLProfitt/CORE-Contacts/README.md

 ## Contributing :handshake:

 We welcome contributions from the community.
 Feel free to open an issue or create a pull request.

-## License :scroll:

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.